serverless/serverless/docs/providers/aws/events/cognito-user-pool.md

 ## Valid Triggers

 Serverless supports all Cognito User Pool Triggers as specified [here][aws-triggers-list].
+Use [this guide][aws-triggers-guide] to understand the event objects that will be passed to your function.

 ## Simple event definition